Lachlan-Mayne/english-notes/Peter/English.md

 ## General notes
 - The goal is to have a lot to say AND to keep writing continuously
 - Even if you aren't sure, just keep writing
-- Topic sentence > Elaboratio
+- Topic sentence > Elaboration > Quotes/Techniques
+-